Skip to content

 Pipelines uses HCL to configure how it operates.

-The onboarding wizard installed two files in .gruntwork to configure Pipelines for you: repository.hcl and environment-account-name.hcl.
+Onboarding installed two files in .gruntwork to configure Pipelines for you: repository.hcl and environment-account-name.hcl.

 repository.hcl